 Of course, these are all just words…but I believe him.

 Johnson’s no dummy.
 People are going to jump all over that “I did (the celebrations) to try to get on in the league and make a name for myself and let people know about Stevie Johnson” line and blast Stevie for being selfish and me-first and whatever.
 But honestly, can you blame Johnson?
 Like it or not, this is a business.
 The more name recognition you have, the more money you make.
 A few thousand dollars worth of fines could mean extra millions down the road in endorsements/contracts/whatever.
 And in his first few years in the league, toiling as a scout-team player on one of the league’s lowest-profile teams, Johnson was no doubt driven to become a star.
 When he finally got a chance to make a name for himself, you can hardly blame him for wanting to take advantage of the opportunity.
 Granted, the penalties were unacceptable, but Johnson knows that and wasn’t trying to draw the penalties.

 Once Johnson gets his big contract this offseas0n – and he will – he’ll have no need to draw attention to himself anymore.
 He’s a star, and he knows it.
 Now the only way to become a bigger star is to win games.
 And you can bet he’ll be killing himself to get better to accomplish that goal.

-Topics: Stevie Johnson
+Tags: Stevie Johnson